Holmes Mill, Greenacre Street,

-The offer is subject to availability and is valid from 1st October 2017 – 29th March 2018 (excluding 24th, 25th, 26th, 31st Dec ) at any the following properties, Falcon Manor, Settle, The Spinning Block at Holmes Mill, The Royal Hotel, Kirby Lonsdale & Shireburn Arms, Hurst Green.
+The offer is subject to availability and is valid from 1st October 2017 – 29th March 2018 (excluding 24th, 25th, 26th, 31st Dec ) at any the following properties, Falcon Manor, Settle, The Spinning Block at Holmes Mill, The Royal Hotel, Kirkby Lonsdale & Shireburn Arms, Hurst Green.
 To claim the offer please quote Nature’s Home and your membership number when booking.

 10% off Bed & Breakfast

-The offer is subject to availability and is valid from 1st October 2017 – 29th March 2018 (excluding 24th,25th,26th,31st Dec) at any the following properties, Falcon Manor, Settle, The Spinning Block at Holmes Mill, The Royal Hotel, Kirby Lonsdale & Shireburn Arms, Hurst Green.
+The offer is subject to availability and is valid from 1st October 2017 – 29th March 2018 (excluding 24th,25th,26th,31st Dec) at any the following properties, Falcon Manor, Settle, The Spinning Block at Holmes Mill, The Royal Hotel, Kirkby Lonsdale & Shireburn Arms, Hurst Green.
 To claim the offer please quote Nature’s Home and your membership number when booking.